Found a Hedgehog?

 Hedgehogs are nocturnal animals.
-If you see one out during the day and it has a wobbly gait or is lying still, the animal may be in distress.
-The animal may be so cold that it will be unable to eat, drink or curl up and will be in desperate need of your intervention.
+If you see one out during the day it could just be a mother looking for extra food for her young and should be left alone.
+However, if it has a wobbly gait OR is lying still, the animal may be in distress.

 Important Note: Usually we return a hedgehog to the location at which it was found.
 If, however, we feel that the location is unsuitable, for example, near a major road, then the hedgehog will be released in a safer environment.

 We do not have the facility to drive to collect hedgehogs and rely entirely on members of the public to transport hedgehogs to us.

 Thank you for your understanding.